aureliengmichaud/Odyssey67/README.md

  [![MIT License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/aureliengmichaud/Odyssey67/blob/master/LICENSE)
  ![Open Source](https://img.shields.io/badge/open_source-yes-brightgreen)

  ### Update: The PCB is now on Rev 2.1; it has been updated due to some minor clearance issues (stabilizers overlapping diodes).
+The plates are on Rev 2.0; two holes have been added for better support.

  A simple and practical 65% mechanical keyboard powered Elite-C microcontroller.